shubhamroy4395/Date-Library-Java-8/README.md

 ### public static Date getTimeToDate(long time)
 This method converts the long timestamp of Java Date to LocalDateTime and back to Date

+## Known Bugs
+For LocalDateTime, the converted date and time lags a little behind LocalDateTime.now() in seconds and milliseconds parameters.